ajump2/mathematical_modeling_queues/README.md

 # mathematical_modeling_queues
-This repo contains the code for our teams simulations from the 2017 COMAP MCM.
+This repo contains the code for our team's (Adam Jump, Amy Vennos, and Richard Quackenbush) simulations from the 2017 COMAP MCM.
 These simulations accompanied a paper which was awarded the distinction of meritorious.
+Also included is the poster which was presented at Salisbury University Student Research Conference, and the MAA section meetings in Frostburg, Maryland.

 Current System             |  Proposed System :-------------------------:|:-------------------------: